Cornish Main Line: Route

-The railway stations at St Austell and Penzance are adjacent to bus stations.
+The stations at St Austell and Penzance lie adjacent to bus stations.
 In addition, integrated bus services operate from Bodmin Parkway to Bodmin, Wadebridge and Padstow; from St Austell to the Eden Project; and from Redruth to Helston and RNAS Culdrose.

-The route has a large number of viaducts, but the most significant structure is the Royal Albert Bridge which crosses the River Tamar at Saltash.
+The route has a large number of viaducts, but the most significant structure is the Royal Albert Bridge which crosses the river Tamar at Saltash.

 At Truro, the viaducts give sweeping views of the city and River Fal; further west, the north coast can be seen near Hayle before the line swings onto the south coast for the last mile or so along the beach at Marazion, giving a good view of St Michael's Mount.

-Nominal line speed is 65 mph, but there are local restrictions at many places.
-The route is nearly all double track and cleared for trains up to W7 and W6A gauges.
+The nominal line speed is 65 mph, but there are local restrictions at many places.
+The route is nearly all double tracked and cleared for trains up to W7 and W6A gauges.

 There are three remaining sections of single line track, all of them 1.2 mi or less.
 One of these sections is between St. Budeaux Ferry Road and Saltash over the Royal Albert Bridge, another is on two viaducts near Liskeard, and the final section is on the approach to Penzance, alongside Long Rock depot.